dusk-network/dusk-protocol/consensus/README.md

 The protocol is run by Dusk stakers, known as ***provisioners***, which are responsible for generating, validating, and finalizing new blocks.

 Provisioners participate in turns to the production and validation of each new block of the ledger.
-Participation in each round is decided with a [*Deterministic Sortition*][ds] algorithm, which is used to extract a unique *block generator* and unique *voting committees* among provisioners, in a decentralized, non-interactive way.
+Participation in each round is decided with a [*Deterministic Sortition*][ds] (*DS*) algorithm, which is used to extract a unique *block generator* and unique *voting committees* among provisioners, in a decentralized, non-interactive way.

 ## Notation
 In this documentation we will use the following notation: